falkr/ttm4115/pages/unit-setup.md

 The project manager is usually a single person, with the responsibility to manage the development team.
 This means to assign tasks and plan ahead, so that all resources are available.
 The project manager usually does not any detailed technical work, which is delegated to the developers.

-> **Example for Roles:** A software house _ABC Software_ (name invented) with 100 employees in total gets a contract to develop a new information system for bus stops in a city.
+> **Example for Roles:** A software house with 100 employees gets a contract to develop a new information system for bus stops in a city.
 The bus operator pays for the software development and will then own the system, as part of their contract with the system.
 The users of the application will be the persons taking the bus, but also some of the employees of the bus operator.
 The **development team** consists of three developers, which do the programming of the backend, the monitors at the bus stops and integrate and update code for a mobile application.
 The **product owner** is also employed at ABC software, but is responsible for several products and keeps contact with the bus operator.
 In ABC software, the role of the **project manager** is also fulfilled by the product owner, but for the product owner this feels like a different task and has sometimes troubles of keeping the two apart, which is a bit stressful.

 :delivery: